bigstephh732/SC-300-IAM-Labs/Phase-2-Condititional-Access-Basics/Lab06-MFA-Enforcement-Policy-Scope.md

 ### Why this lab matters
 Microsoft no longer recommends per-user MFA.
 Conditional Access is the preferred and scalable way to enforce MFA.
+Microsoft strongly recommends Conditional Access for MFA enforcement due to its flexibility, scalability, and Zero Trust alignment.
 This lab teaches:
 How MFA is applied dynamically
 Why scope and exclusions are critical